About

 From November 2019 until the arrival of Covid-19 he performed in Egypt, Lebanon, Israel, Thailand, Vietnam, Malaysia, Singapore and Jamaica.
 During lockdown, David collaborated with film great Liam Neeson in a much-publicised reimagining of Van Morrison's 'On Hyndford Street', as part of Hot Press magazine's celebration of the music legend at 75.

 In late 2021 David resumed his international travels and in 2022 performed in much of Europe, along with Turkey, Egypt, Tunisia and Morocco.
-Through Jazzlife Alliance he founded Northern Ireland‘s first jazz improvisation youth scheme, Jazz Juniors, and he has been performing concerts closer to home with these talented youngsters, aged 10 to 17.
-He also released several hip hop projects, including his 'Trailer Sound' EP series and 'I Thought You Knew' with Detroit rapper and J Dilla associate Frank Nitt.
-In June 2023 he was invited to perform for Irish President Michael D. Higgins at Áras an Uachtaráin.
+Through Jazzlife Alliance he founded Northern Ireland‘s first jazz improvisation youth scheme, Jazz Juniors, and he has been performing concerts closer to home with these talented young people, aged 10 to 17.
+He also released several hip-hop projects, including his 'Trailer Sound' EP series, his third jazz album 'IN2' with guitarist Phil Robson and 'I Thought You Knew' with Detroit rapper and J Dilla associate Frank Nitt.
+David was invited to perform for Irish President Michael D. Higgins at Áras an Uachtaráin in June 2023 and a new collaboration with rising star London guitarist Tom Remon brought him to England, Romania, Spain, Czech Republic, Turkey and Hungary in 2023 and 2024.